icza/gowut/README.md

 To quickly install (or update to) the **latest** version, type:

-    go get -u github.com/icza/gowut/gwu
+    go get -u github.com/icza/gowut/...

 ## Quick test ##

-To quickly test it and see it in action, run the following example applications (assuming you're in the root of your GOPATH):
+To quickly test it and see it in action, run the following example applications (assuming you're in the root of your `GOPATH`):

 **1. Showcase of Features.**

 This one auto-opens itself in your default browser.

-    go run src/github.com/icza/gowut/examples/showcase/showcase.go
+    go run src/github.com/icza/gowut/_examples/showcase/showcase.go

 The Showcase of Features is also available live: https://gowut-demo.appspot.com/show